 Florida injury lawyers usually charge 33 1/3% to settle a case.
 Realtor’s only charge 3%.
 Why is that?

 These are two totally different industries.
 As of January 31, 2018, the average sales price for homes in Florida was $217,300.
 3% of that amount $6,519.00.

 This is for a settlement without a lawsuit.
-So, in reality, Florida attorneys’ fees and realtors commissions are quite similar.
+Therefore, in reality, Florida attorneys’ fees and realtors commissions are quite similar.

-Others settle for much more.
-One example is my above case that settled for $445,000.
+Other personal injury cases settle for much more.
+One example is my above motorcycle accident case that settled for $445,000.